 Trekking in Nepal in June

 June is part of Nepal’s short summer before the monsoon season occurs from the second to the third week of this month.
 You can expect the daytime temperatures to be hot below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
-You can do most treks during June; it is advised to choose higher altitude treks for cooler temperatures.
-This is ideal for the Upper Dolpo Circuit or Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.
+You can do most treks during June; choosing higher altitude treks for cooler temperatures is advised.
+This is ideal for the Upper Dolpo Circuit, Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.